 Originally the private library of none other than John Pierpont Morgan—yup that J.P.
 Morgan—this lavish edifice was first dedicated to bookish pursuits in 1910.
 In 2006, a massive renovation by the famed Renzo Piano brought more natural light into the building and doubled the size of the exhibition space.
 Today, a museum welcomes visitors to see collections of original Michelangelo drawings and Steinbeck manuscripts and a theater, Gilder Lehrman Hall, regularly hosts recitals and concerts.

-While the building was first a courthouse, the Jefferson Market Library has been an important part of the Greenwich Village community for more than four decades.
+This former courthouse building has been an important part of the Greenwich Village community for more than four decades.
 Arched stained glass windows are some of the major architectural draws, along with carved doorways, a public garden, and a variety of mural-size artwork.
 Also, it looks like a freakin’ Victorian castle, so there’s that.

 The townhouse-set New York Society Library includes some cozy reading rooms that are open to the public—but you have to be a member check out a book.
 (After all, it is called a society).
 But the Upper East Side location deserves a spot on this list regardless: It’s the oldest book lender in the city, opened in 1754, and holds some 300,000 volumes.

 Designed to physically resemble an open book, this 1941 Art Deco building is arguably Brooklyn’s most popular library.
 Overlooking Grand Army Plaza, this branch of the Brooklyn Public Library system also boasts an outdoor performance space for concerts and other events.
-Among the library's strongest suits is its first-floor Youth Wing, with designated spaces for kids from toddlers to teens to discover a love of reading or get some studying done.
+Among the library's strongest suits is its first-floor Youth Wing, with designated spaces for toddlers and teens to discover a love of reading.

 Whether you’re looking for some worthwhile literature on your favorite ballroom dancer or would rather gawk at beautiful people—all while hanging out in a sleek, modern space—this library will not disappoint.
 Housed within the Lincoln Center complex, naturally, this branch of the NYPL is known specifically for the Billy Rose Theatre Collection, one of the world’s largest collections with works about the performing arts.